darthblanc/agentic-file-explorer/README.md

 - Everything that the agent does happens in a sandbox (the "data" directory).
 - Be explicit when telling the agent to search.
 Try key words like "deep" vs "shallow" when trying to do a deep search (so the simple list directory content is not used).
 Or explicitly state the strategy (incase you are trying to do a BFS over DFS or vice versa).
 - BFS and DFS strategies also support approximate searches as well as exact searches for file and directory names.
-- Look out for the logs of your conversations with the agent in agentic-fe.log for CLI interactions and agentic-ui.log for GUI interactions.
+- Look out for the logs of your conversations with the agent in agentic-fe.log for CLI interactions and agentic-ui.log for GUI interactions (Currently turned off).
+- Check out the configs directory.
+This contains all the primary configurations of the agents used in this project.
+You would also get more information about the CLI commands here.
+- Check out the system_prompts directory.
+You can update system prompts here for the orchestrator and summarizer agents here.
+- By default the short term memory agent is run if you run the main.py file.
+- The new short term memory agent capability is not yey integrated with the UI.

 ## User Interface (UI)